ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 # Setting up your git repo for {{page.num}} (WITH your partner)

 You will create one repository for this assignment between the two of you, but you will need to import some starter code.
 Create a joint git repo for you and your partner for {{page.num}}.
-However, create a completely empty repository with no Readme, no .gitignore, and no license.
+However, create a completely empty repository with no Readme, no .gitignore, and no license named `spis18-lab03-name1-name2`.

 After you create the new repository, you will see a new screen with the option to import code from another repository.
 You should import the code from this repository: